Voossu/Zombie-Shooter-Project/readme.md

 ## Rules and Tips
 - Experience is useless system.
 Just ignore it.
-- Easy weapon has own upgrade factors and different upgrade cost & ammo cost.
+- Each weapon has own upgrade factors and different upgrade cost & ammo cost.
 Spend it wisely.
 - Upgrading weapon has limitation.
 You can only upgrade to LV10 of each.
-- While you are aiming, you gain much more high accuracy, but you loose some speed.
+- While you are aiming, you gain much more high accuracy, but you lost some speed.
 - All headshot gives 3x damage.
 Try to aim the head!
 - Every 50 seconds, enemy will getting tough and stronger.
 Don't forget to upgrade your weapon damage or get some more powerful weapon!
-- Weapon upgrade is not sharing.
+- Weapon upgrade is not sharing for all weapons.
 Don't confuse.
 - Zombie has an "attackable" angle sight.
 If you are get closed enough to being attacked, but zombie is not facing to you directly, he can't attack you and try to rotate to face you.
 - Reduce recoil upgrade helps you shoot enemy more precisely.
 This upgrade especially good for automatic weapons, like MP5K and AKM.
 - M870(Defender Shotgun) fires 8 bullets once, so it has great benefit of damage upgrade.
 You can easily kill the zombie with single headshot for a long time, without damage upgrade.